Use our LinkedIn Login to download this post to PDF or save it to MyLibrary!

 The largest meta-analyses that combine the data from hundreds of studies that include data on the performer’s mental ability, personality, bio-data, training courses, work experience, and credit history, in order to predict important performance outcomes such as supervisory performance ratings, attendance data, customer satisfaction scores, production and wastage data would still have a hard time exceeding a single gigabyte.

-Adding social media and video streams certainly boosts the volume and also the variety and velocity of the data.
+Adding social media and video streams certainly boost the volume and also the variety and velocity of the data.

 Variety means different types of data– some data coming from numerical scores on tests, training courses or supervisory performance ratings.